demidenko05/beige-accjet/src/main/server/README.txt

 beigesoft-accjet.zip is archive of standalone JEE web application that runs on embedded A-Jetty.

-Beigesoft™ Accounting for MS Windows/Mac/*Nix beige-accjet.bin.zip
-you can find in central Maven repository https://search.maven.org/#search%7Cga%7C1%7Cg%3A%22org.beigesoft%22 or https://repo1.maven.org/maven2/org/beigesoft/beige-accjet/
+Beigesoft™ Enterprise Information System for MS Windows/Mac/*Nix beige-accjet.bin.zip you can find in central Maven repository https://search.maven.org/#search%7Cga%7C1%7Cg%3A%22org.beigesoft%22 or https://repo1.maven.org/maven2/org/beigesoft/beige-accjet/

 ------------------------------------------------------------------------------------------------------------

-At first you should better read article <a href="https://sites.google.com/site/beigesoftware/bobs-pizza/acc-android">Beigesoft™ Accounting on Android:</a> https://sites.google.com/site/beigesoftware/bobs-pizza/acc-android
+At first you should better read article Beigesoft™ Accounting on Android: https://sites.google.com/site/beigesoftware/bobs-pizza/acc-android

 This application never waste your time because of:
   1. It provides sufficient functionality: